FearlessSolutions/publish-playwright/README.md

 ## gh-pages Branch

 The `gh-pages` branch contains the Jekyll configuration needed to build the demonstration site.

-There is one workflow on this branch.
+It also contains one workflow in `.github/workflows/`.

 - `publish-github-pages.yml` is triggered by pushing to `gh-pages` and rebuilds and redeploys the site

 ### Example Reports

 The `gh-pages` branch is a working example so it contains report files that will not be needed in your site.
-You do not need to bring over any of these files, or you can bring them over until you are bringing in your own reports.
+You do not need to bring over any of these files, or you can bring them over until you have completed the set up and can use your own reports.

 - `_data/coverage/coverage-summary.json`
 - `_data/playwright-reports/main.json`